 Tom and Eileen delight in sharing the history of their long, narrow premises with its tiled floor and mahogany bar: it was once a traditional grocery-bar, and is now a listed building.
 The only real change in the last hundred years or so, says Tom, was the addition of a toilet block.

-They have a good traditional music session every Friday and love to see musicians coming along and joining in.
+There's 'no TV or loud music' but they have a good traditional music session every Friday and love to see musicians coming along and joining in.

 As Tom and Eileen rightly take pride in the fact that this is the only old bar in Ballycastle to have resisted ‘refurbishment and makeover’, you can rest assured that any changes will be completed with a very light touch.